Hazard Mitigation Plan

 2011 All Hazards Mitigation Plan:

-In an effort coordinated by Ada City-County Emergency Management (ACCEM), local governments and districts, have updated the Ada County All Hazards Mitigation Plan.
+In an effort coordinated by Ada County Emergency Management (ACEM), local governments and districts, have updated the Ada County All Hazards Mitigation Plan.
 The updated plan includes information on:

 This plan update is a complete reformatting of the initial 2006 All Hazards Mitigation Plan.
 The updated plan is composed of two volumes instead of three.
 Volume One examines potential disasters and mitigation on a county-wide basis, and identifies desired actions that could reduce risk for the area as a whole.
 Volume Two is composed of individual annexes for each of the 21 planning partners (local jurisdictions and taxing districts) that participated in this lengthy process.
 These annexes address specific mitigation actions that each partner has identified as possible methodologies to reduce risk in their area.Volume 1